nationalarchives/design-system/src/components/card/index.md

 {{ example({ group: "components", item: "card", example: "horizontal", html: true, nunjucks: true }) }}

-## List of cards

-Use a `<ul>` element to create a list of cards.

-{{ example({ group: "components", item: "card", example: "list", html: true, nunjucks: false, size: "xl", noPadding: true }) }}

-### Plain list

-Cards don't require an image.
-It could be benificial to use them for a list of pages.

-{{ example({ group: "components", item: "card", example: "list-plain", html: true, nunjucks: false, size: "xxl", noPadding: true }) }}

 ## Images

 Use 3:2 aspect ratio images as the default for thumbnails on card components.